 Before we dive in, just a heads up.
 I linked to everything below on Amazon, but you can often find really amazing art supplies at dollar stores.
 Lots of what I have below comes from there, and it’s way cheaper than on Amazon.
 So do a little research at your local dollar store and see what you can find.

 Also, if you’re looking for more fun activities with your kids, look at out this post for over 40 free or cheap ideas.
+This is also a fun, colorful way to spend an afternoon with your kids.

 And finally!
 You can also check out the post we wrote on how we organize kids’ art supplies for ideas to store it all.
 Have fun! xoxo